AutoConfig Filter Types

 exact | Exact match between value and key in config and pair state; returns true when key and value match exactly. |

-biggerThan | Value for key in pair state must be bigger than in config; returns true when emal in state is bigger than 0.25. |
+biggerThan | The value for the key in the pair state must be greater than in the config; returns true when emal in the state is greater than 0.25. |

-smallerThan | Value for key in pair state must be smaller than in config; returns true when emal in state is smaller than 0.2. |
+smallerThan | The value for the key in the pair state must be less than in the config; returns true when emal in the state is less than 0.2. |

-compareBigger | Compares values for two keys in state, values in config are irrelevant; returns true when emal is bigger than ema2 in state. |
+compareBigger | Compares values for two keys in the state (values in config are irrelevant); returns true when emal is greater than ema2 in the state. |

-compareSmaller | Compares values for two keys in state, values in config are irrelevant; returns true when emal is smaller than ema2 in state. |
+compareSmaller | Compares values for two keys in the state (values in config are irrelevant); returns true when emal is less than ema2 in the state. |

-differenceBigger | Compares values for two keys in state, values in config are irrelevant; returns true when percentage difference between emal and ema2 is bigger than delta (%). |
+differenceBigger | Compares values for two keys in the state (values in config are irrelevant); returns true when the percentage difference between emal and ema2 is greater than delta (%). |

-differenceSmaller | Compares values for two keys in state, values in config are irrelevant; returns true when percentage difference between emal and ema2 is smaller than delta (%). |
+differenceSmaller | Compares values for two keys in the state (values in config are irrelevant); returns true when the percentage difference between emal and ema2 is less than delta (%). |

 Formula used in differenceBigger